Hounddd/wn-twigext-plugin/README.md

 See [Winter's documentation](https://wintercms.com/docs/plugin/registration#extending-twig) for additional details.

 ## Contributing

-A big thanks to Matteo Trubini for his ideas regarding version 2 of the plugin.

 *Feel free to send pull request!* Please, send Pull Request to master branch.